 A Message from Clwydian Range Tourism Group

-We hope that by hosting all useful information in one place, our members have a place to come and find what they need.
+We hope that by hosting all useful information in one place, both our members and other businesses have a place to come and find what they need.

 Please contact us by emailing email@example.com should you need anything else.

-Thank you to all those who took part in our CRTG Covid-19 Tourism Impact Survey.
+Thank you to all those who took part in our CRTG Covid-19 Tourism Impact Survey in May.
 Our findings are now available for you to read.

 Visit Wales and Visit Britain have launched the' 'We’re Good To Go/Barod Amdani' scheme.
 It is a free accreditation scheme for all tourism and events businesses to give customer confidence that you are Covid-aware - you do not have to be VW accredited to apply.